Science Park station (MBTA): MBTA era

 The Massachusetts Bay Transportation Authority (MBTA) replaced the MTA in 1964.
 The lightly used Science Park station was not significantly modified for the remainder of the century.
+Around 1982, the fare collection booth was closed; passengers used an automated token machine and paid on board trains.
 The station was closed from June 25, 2004, to November 12, 2005, while the Causeway Street elevated was replaced by a new tunnel under TD Garden.
 A sloped concrete viaduct was built to connect Science Park station to the new tunnel.

 The footbridge over Leverett Circle was removed in 2005 as part of Big Dig construction (to allow for the addition on an underpass to Storrow Drive), though the state promised to replace it.
 In 2016, the Massachusetts Department of Transportation began designing a replacement bridge.
+The CharlieCard electronic fare collection system was installed at Prudential in December 2006, making it fare-controlled at all operating hours.
 On January 21, 2009, station signage was changed to read "Science Park/West End", though MBTA maps continued to use the shorter name.

 In 2006, the MBTA began planning a renovation of the station for accessibility.
 Design work was completed, and an environmental assessment published, in June 2009.
 That August, the Executive Office of Energy and Environmental Affairs determined that a full environmental impact report was not necessary.
 Initial plans for the $22 million project called for the station to remain open during most of the construction period, with the two platforms closed for sequential six-month periods.
 This was changed to a single six-month closure of Science Park and Lechmere stations – with no trains operating over the viaduct – to reduce the construction duration by six months and reduce costs.

 The stations closed on April 30, 2011, for construction to proceed.
 Work included the building of two elevators with street-level fare lobbies, widening the platforms, replacement of platform canopies, reconstruction of the stairways, and general code compliance.
 The platform level was raised slightly to allow level boarding on low-floor Type 8 LRVs, while "mini-high" ramps were added to allow accessible boarding on older high-floor Type 7 LRVs.
 While both stations were closed, the MBTA operated a free shuttle bus service connecting them to North Station.
 Science Park station was reopened and regular service between Lechmere and North Station resumed on November 5, 2011.